TomFrost/Toady/README.md

 have unexpected and unstable behavior if this function does not remove all the mod's listeners.

+#### configItems: object *(optional)*
+A mapping of configuration keys to objects defining that key.
+The object has the following properties, all of which are optional:

+	{
+		desc: "Describe what this option means in a one-liner",
+		type: "number", // Either string, boolean, or number.
+		validate: function(value) { return true; }
+	}

+These items will be made available to be changed by the 'config' core module.
+If a type is specified, the user input will be cast to that type.
+If validate is specified, the value will be passed to it and the function can return one of three things:
+	- {Error} If validation failed and an error message should be provided to the user
+	- {boolean} false if validation failed and a generic error message should be provided to the user
+	- {boolean} true if validation passed

 #### blockReload: boolean *(optional, default false)*
 If true, this will stop your mod from being reloaded with the `!reloadmod` command.
 While this can be convenient to stop the mod's "memory" from being